 * Rebuild your Bashed patch (do not reactivate the .esp which have been deactivated by the Bashed Patch)

-- Read every mods' description and Readme so you know what you are going to install.
+- Read every mods' description and Readme, watch screenshots provided by modders and users so you know what you are going to install.

 - If you want to install all the mods listed here then it is recommended to start with a clean install of your game, without mods, and with a new game.

 For the best result you should install the mods in the same order as they are listed here.
 There will be some "conflicts" (textures overwriting other textures, for instance), but this is normal and Wrye Bash handles that very well.

 - Do not install everything at one time but test regularly each mods you are adding.
 To quickly test in-game a mod after starting a new game, you can type in the console "coc weye" to teleport your character outside of the prison, in Weye.
 And type "tmm 1" to toggle on all map markers in your map so you can easily fast travel to all locations you want and verify if one mod is working correctly or if you like it or not.